dlpenning/doppioweb/README.md

 # Doppio Website
 Doppio's Website (Dockerized)

-To start: in Git desktop, in the doppio website repository: press ctrl + shift + A
+To start: in the VS terminal type: "docker compose up"